Welcome to My San Antonio Mobile Notary’s Online Notarization & Remote Online Loan Signing Services

 You will need to scan your document in PDF format.
 In order to place signatures and notary stamps properly please make sure you provide us with a good scanned copy of your document with everything properly aligned.
 Skewed documents not properly aligned and bad scans make it almost impossible for the notary stamps and signatures to be properly placed.
 For this reason, if we receive a bad scan, skewed scan, or misaligned scanned document you will be asked to provide us another scan that is properly aligned.

 Signing Your Document

 Do not sign your document before you upload it to My San Antonio Mobile Notary.
-We use Adobe electronic signing technology that requires no additional hardware on your end, just a keyboard.
+We use an electronic signing technology that requires no additional hardware on your end, just a keyboard.
 During the two way audio-visual conference with the notary, you will be instructed when to sign your document.

 Recording of the Online Notarization

 An online notary public shall keep a record of all notarial acts in accordance with §406.108, of the Texas Government Code, and Chapter 87 of the Texas Administrative Code.
 The record shall include a recording of the audio-visual conference that is the basis for satisfactory evidence of identity and a notation of the type of identification presented as evidence by the signer if the signer is not personally known to the online notary public.
 The recording shall include, at a minimum: